dddrrreee/cs140e-23win/labs/3-gpio/README.md

 --------------------------------------------------------------------------
 ### Part 2.
 Make input work.

-Part 1 used GPIO for output, you'll extend your code to handle input and use this to read input.
+Part 1 you used GPIO for output, you'll extend your code to handle input and use this to read input.
 At this point you have the tools to control a surprising number of digital devices you can buy on eBay, adafruit, sparkfun, alibaba, etc.

-What you will do below:
+For this part you'll:

+  - Implement `gpio.c:gpio_set_input` and `gpio.c:gpio_read()`
+  - Use it with the TTP223B touch sensor we gave out in class.
+    The datasheet is in `docs/TTP223B-data-sheet.pdf`.

+More detail:

  1. Implement `gpio_set_input` --- it should just be a few lines of code, which will look very similar to `gpio_set_output`.

     Make sure you do not overwrite a previous configuration in `fsel` for other pins!
 You code will likely still work today, but later if you have multiple devices it will not.

  2. Implement `gpio_read` --- make sure you do not return bits that are spurious!
 This can lead to garbage results.

  3. Connect the positive leg of an LED to one of the pi's 3v outputs:
     DO NOT CONNECT TO 5V!
 Test it by touching the other LED leg to ground: it should turn on.

  4. Run the code:

             % make